vivianjeng/vivianjeng.github.io/_projects/2019-04-17-costdown-smartcontract.md

 ## Conclusion
 - We build a step-by-step gas reducing scheme for developers to smarten their Ethereum blockchain based smart contracts
 - To verify the effectiveness of each rule involved in our scheme, we have checked the step-by-step gas reduction achieved by applying the proposed scheme to **ZoKrates verifier contracts**.
-- According to our experiments, we can **save up to 10% gas consumption** in contract deployment, which makes on-chain applications more scalable and more privacy preserv- ing.
+- According to our experiments, we can **save up to 10% gas consumption** in contract deployment, which makes on-chain applications more scalable and more privacy preserving.